 Activity note: Check-in available from 3:00 p.m.

-Afternoon: Program Registration: After you have your room assignment, come over to the Road Scholar table to register with the program staff, to get your welcome packet containing your name-tag, up-to-date schedule and other important information, and to confirm the time and location of the Orientation session.
+Afternoon: Program Registration, 3:00-5:00 p.m.: After you have your room assignment, come over to the Road Scholar table to register with the program staff, to get your welcome packet containing your name-tag, up-to-date schedule and other important information, and to confirm the time and location of the Orientation session.
 If you arrive late, please ask for your packet at the front desk when you check in.
-Orientation: The Group Leader will greet everyone with a warm welcome and lead introductions.
+Orientation: At 5:00 p.m. the Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the program theme, the up-to-date daily schedule and any changes, discuss safety guidelines, emergency procedures, roles and responsibilities, and answer any questions you may have.
 Transportation for program-related activities will be via motorcoach unless specified otherwise.
 Free time is reserved for your personal independent exploration.
 Please be aware that program activities, schedules, and personnel may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
-The opera has asked us to advise our participants that they will NOT be allowed to exchange tickets at the box office.
-After receiving your tickets, you may trade seats with other participants in the program, but you may NOT make exchanges through the box office.
-Our seats at the opera are assigned by the box office, and we cannot provide advance information on seat locations.
+Please note: Our seats at the opera are assigned by the box office, and we cannot provide advance information on seat locations.
 If, however, you require a particular seat location, please notify the Santa Fe office as far in advance as possible, and we will make best efforts to accommodate the request DEPENDING ON AVAILABILITY.

 Dinner: At 6:30 p.m. in our meeting room, enjoy a plated dinner or buffet including choice of entrées, fresh seasonal vegetables, dessert, and coffee or tea.